verseAI-io/verseAI-beta/README.md

 Building Most Addictive coding platform in the world powered by Unity Neocortex featured in Supercell AI Hackathon 26 Oct 2025

-VerseAI is AI Powered Character Assisted Coding Platform which is set to go live in 2026.

 # Our Vision:

 AI-Character gets powered-up by solving Questions in verseAI.